XVilka/ibx/README.md

-IBX - Pure OCaml implementation of the Interactive Brokers TWS API
+IBX - OCaml implementation of the Interactive Brokers TWS API
 ==================================================================

 ---------------------------------------------------------------------------